Algorithm Design and Problem Solving · 4 question types

 Normal data shows that the program does what it is supposed to do for typical input.

-Extreme data tests the smallest and largest values that should still be accepted.
+Extreme data is the largest and smallest values that should still be accepted.

 For ages 12 to 18, the extremes are 12 and 18: the valid endpoints.
-(Some specifications treat extreme and boundary as synonyms; for CIE they are slightly different, with extreme being the largest/smallest valid values and boundary including both sides.)
+Both should be accepted, because they are the smallest and largest values inside the allowed range.

 Abnormal data (also called erroneous or invalid data) is data that the program should reject because it is the wrong type, format, or simply outside the valid range.